Apply online now.

 and to reapply for admission to the program after such additional experience, submitting a new writing sample.
 If more than a year has passed since the original application, other items in the application process may need to be resubmitted.

 The verification is obtained by the applicant from a foreign credentialing service (a degree-evaluating company).
 The University Registrar suggests www.wes.org; however, there are many out there and the applicant may choose another one.
 The evaluation only needs to address the equivalency of the international bachelor’s degree to a US bachelor’s degree; it does not need to evaluate individual courses on the international transcript.
-Have the evaluation sent to the same address as transcripts are sent (see above).
+Have the evaluation sent to Registrar, Spalding University, 851 S. Fourth St., Louisville, KY 40203, and not to the MFA Office..

 In addition, if accepted, international students are asked to provide a copy of their passport and a financial statement showing they have the ability to pay for one year of the MFA Program.
 The TOEFL may be required if the student does not have a proficiency in English.
 Other materials may be requested also.